mjordan/easyLOD/README.markdown

 The two different responses to the same URI illustrate the Linked Data concept of content negotiation: browsers that request RDF, which is what Linked Data browsers do, receive your data in RDF, while ordinary web browsers receive your data in a format that is more readable by humans.

+## No SPARQL endpoint

+easyLOD does not provide a mechanism for querying the Linked Data it exposes.
+Many Linked Data providers supply a SPARQL endpoint to allow queries.
+One strategy for providing a SPARQL endpoint for easyLOD would be to:

+1) Configure easyLOD to expose data using a plugin.
+1) Write a script to iterate through all of the identifiers in your data and send corresponding queries to their easyLOD resource URLs.
+1) Have the script write out the RDF/XML representations of your resources as static files.
+1) Install and configure the Mulgara RDF Database (http://www.mulgara.org/) or some other RDF triple store that provides its own SPARQL endpoint.
+1) Load your data as RDF triples.
+1) Expose the databases's SPARQL endpoint for Linked Data applications to query.